All Episodes

 It's trying to intensify again.

-Uh my biggest worry over the next twelve to eighteen hours is this comes ashore.
+My biggest worry over the next 12 to 18 hours is this comes ashore.

-It comes ashore tomorrow morning uh near Beaumont Port Arthur, which is what the the Golden Triangle in there.
+It comes ashore tomorrow morning near Beaumont Port Arthur, which is what there's the golden triangle in there.

-Galveston has been getting wind gust over fifty miles an hour from the north now for the last several hours.
+Galveston has been getting wind gust over 50 miles an hour from the north now for the last several hours.

-And I'm trying to figure out whether Galveston Bay is something we outlined last week is going to try to dump into the city from behind, uh, because of all the water that has to be in Galveston Bay, and you you're blowing, you know, Galveston Bay is forty, fifty miles long.
+And I'm trying to figure out whether Galveston Bay, something we outlined last week, is going to try to dump into the city from behind because of all the water that has to be in Galveston Bay.

-You blow a fifty mile an hour wind over that.
+You blow a 50-mile an hour wind over that.

 How bad does Louisiana get it?

-I know we've called uh some of those counties are gonna be disaster areas.
+I know we called some of those counties going to be disaster areas.

-A lot of that area is in for six to twelve inches of rain.
+A lot of that area is in for 6 to 12 inches of rain.

-That heavy uh that area of heavy rain is only about a hundred miles wide uh in the SWAT uh let's say going forward from tomorrow morning.
+That area of heavy rain is only about 100 miles wide in the swath, let's say going forward from tomorrow morning.

-So if we took if we took it from Beaumont Port Arthur up to Vicksburg, a little bit north of Vicksburg, I think it dodges Little Rock to the east and uh you know may thread the needle between Memphis and Nashville, and then up towards Cincinnati may be the last area that really sees uh the real excessive rainfall.
+So if we took it from Beaumont Port Arthur up to Vicksburg, a little bit north of Vicksburg, I think it dodges Little Rock to the east and may thread the needle between Memphis and Nashville and then up towards Cincinnati may be the last area that really sees the real excessive rainfall.

-We also have to worry about it uh enhancing in the mountains of West Virginia.
+We also have to worry about it enhancing in the mountains of West Virginia.

-That's a notorious uh rain uh storms like to rain themselves out in those areas, but that wouldn't be till Friday night or Saturday.
+Storms like to rain themselves out in those areas, but that wouldn't be until Friday night or Saturday.

-We're getting uh we just want to add, we're getting a significant storm.
+We're getting, just want to add, we're getting a significant storm.

 It's not named on the mid-Atlantic coast right now.

-Again, wind gusts fifty miles an hour over Chesapeake Bay and into the uh Tidewater area of Virginia.
+Again, wind goes 50 miles an hour over Chesapeake Bay and into the Tidewater area of Virginia.

-We don't want to ignore those people there, but that's gonna move out very rapidly.
+We don't want to ignore those people there, but that's going to move out very rapidly.

-But folks, I gotta tell you some of the tropics are very active, and you wouldn't be surprised that Western Gulf lights up in the six to ten and we're watching a wave off Africa.
+But folks, I got to tell you, some of the tropics are very active, and you wouldn't be surprised if Western Gulf lights up in the 6 to 10, and we're watching a wave off Africa.

-I wouldn't be a bit surprised if in ten days that's trying To take aim in the Southeast United States.
+I wouldn't be a bit surprised if in 10 days that's trying to take aim in the southeast United States.

 It is the type of season we expected.

-I don't want people to think that this is magic or there's someone, you know, cursing the United States or anything.
+I don't want people to think that this is magic or there's someone cursing the United States or anything.

 It's just the way the weather pattern is.

-Isn't that one of the ways you've been able to figure out how this was all going to go down is because of your knowledge of I mean, we kind of make fun of you a little bit because you'll tell us, well, this is similar to 1918.
+Isn't that one of the ways you've been able to figure out how this was all going to go down is because of your knowledge of, I mean, we kind of make fun of you a little bit because you tell us, well, this is similar to 1918.

 It's difficult.

-It's a s it's an art and a science in a way.
+It's an art and a science in a way.

 And this is what you have spent your life studying.